domobritton/neue-weather/README.md

 ## Technologies
 `Vanilla JS` for logic

-`Node.js and Express` server-side API calls for weather data
+`Node.js / Express` Runtime environment to execute server side rendering to the browser, with Express Framework

-`Chart.js` charts for temp curve line and bar graphs
+`Chart.js` Charts for temp curve line and bar graphs

-`Dark Sky` weather `API` for JSON data
+`Dark Sky` weather `API` for JSON data (fetched with axios and async await calls)

 `Pusher` to build scalable, real time functionality to features